Bhupen Hazarika: Death

-Hazarika was hospitalized in the Kokilaben Dhirubhai Ambani Hospital and Medical Research Institute in Mumbai in 2011.
-He was admitted to the intensive care unit on 30 June 2011.
-He died of multi-organ failure on 5 November 2011.
+Hazarika was hospitalized in the intensive care unit of Kokilaben Dhirubhai Ambani Hospital and Medical Research Institute in Mumbai on 30 June 2011.
+He remained there for the rest of his life, and died of multi-organ failure on 5 November 2011.
 His body lay in state at Judges Field in Guwahati and cremated on 9 November 2011 near the Brahmaputra River in a plot of land donated by Gauhati University.
 His funeral was attended by an estimated half a million people.